jdpaquette/jdpaquette.github.io/README.md

 - [Coursera](https://www.coursera.org/) This will be for Google Certifications and Data Science.
 - [Maven Analytics](https://app.mavenanalytics.io/) Possibly utilize this site for Data Analytics / Science training.

+### Day Five
+Feb.
+7th, 2025

+A little more control flow from SoloLearn.
+Other than that I have been busy with my day job today.
+Did a little freeCodeCamp as well but not enough to warrent any comments today.

 ### Day Four
 Feb.
 6th, 2025